The bigger picture

 Identification of Medicinal Products (IDMP) Data Standards

-The IDMP data standards are being developed and implemented by the International Organisation for Standardisation (ISO), regulators, trade associations and other stakeholders in response to a worldwide demand for internationally harmonised specifications for medicinal products.
+The IDMP data standards are being developed and implemented by the International Organization for Standardization (ISO), regulators, trade associations and other stakeholders in response to a worldwide demand for internationally harmonized specifications for medicinal products.
 Under the IDMP standards, pharmaceutical companies will be required to electronically submit detailed product data and maintain it on an ongoing basis.